facundoolano/olano.dev/work/index.md

 sections: [["mailto:facundo.olano@gmail.com", "@gmail"], ["https://www.linkedin.com/in/facundoolano/", "@linkedin"], ["/work/resume.pdf", "/work/resume.pdf"]]
 ---

-#### Software engineer
+#### Software Engineer

-<p>I'm a software engineer from Buenos Aires, Argentina, with over 15 years of experience in the industry.
+I'm a software engineer from Buenos Aires, Argentina, with over 15 years of experience in the industry.
 During the first part of my career, I worked as a Python and Django web developer while completing my Software Engineering degree.
 Later, I specialized in backend development, service-oriented architectures, and distributed systems, using various technologies and programming languages (Python, Node.js, Clojure, Erlang, Rust).
-    Over the years, I have published many <a href="/projects">open-source projects</a>.</p>
+I write on [a blog](/blog) and maintain many [open-source projects](/projects).

-<p>Because I think that software development is primarily a human activity, I place a high value on communication and knowledge sharing.
+Because I think that software development is primarily a human activity, I place a high value on communication and knowledge sharing.
 I try to bring a business perspective to software discussions and provide technical insight to non-engineers.
-I tend to assume a leadership role in the teams I integrate, leading by example and from experience rather than title. </p>
+I tend to assume a leadership role in the teams I integrate, leading by example and from experience rather than title.

-<p>More than technology or scale, my interest is in using simple tools to solve problems for users, working at organizations with healthy environments and sustainable business models.</p>
+More than technology or scale, my interest is in using simple tools to solve problems for users, working at organizations with healthy environments and sustainable business models.

 ### Education